appsody/website/content/docs/using-appsody/building.md

 # Building your Appsody project

+The Appsody CLI provides the [appsody build](/docs/cli-commands/#appsody-build) command to build a *deployment* Docker image on your local Docker registry.
+You can then manually deploy that image to your runtime platform of choice.

+If you want to build *and* deploy a Docker image directly to a locally installed Kubernetes cluster that you are using for testing or staging, you might prefer to use the [appsody deploy](/docs/using-appsody/deploying) command.

-The Appsody CLI downloads and runs a *development* Docker image of the target runtime during local development.
+> During local development, the Appsody CLI downloads and runs a *development* Docker image of the target runtime.
 This image differs slightly from the image that is used at deployment time, because it configures tools that are useful only during the development phase.

-The Appsody CLI provides the [`appsody build`](/docs/cli-commands/#appsody-build) command to generate a *deployment* Docker image on your local Docker registry.

-The `appsody build` command completes the following actions:
+The [appsody build](/docs/cli-commands/#appsody-build) command completes the following actions:

 - Extracts your code and other artifacts, including a new Dockerfile, which are required to build the *deployment* image from the *development* image.
 These files are saved to the `~/.appsody/extract` directory.
 - Runs a `docker build` against the Dockerfile that was extracted on the previous step to produce a *deployment* image in your local Docker registry.